onomyprotocol/onomy/docs/testnet/onomy-testnet-docs/setting-up-a-fullnode.md

 bash peer-validator/init-full-node.sh
 ```
 Script will ask you a few questions for parameters:
-1. Validator name (Type any name for example validator1)
+1. Node name (Enter any name for your node)
-2. Node id of any validator that is running in chain to add seed (Please enter 5e0f5b9d54d3e038623ddb77c0b91b559ff13495)
+2. Node id of any validator that is running in chain to add seed (Please enter `5e0f5b9d54d3e038623ddb77c0b91b559ff13495`)
-3. IP address or Host Name of validator for which you have added node-id (Please enter testnet1.onomy.io)
+3. IP address or Host Name of validator for which you have added node-id (Please enter `testnet1.onomy.io`)

 Note:- Here the default home directory path is `~/.onomy` or `$HOME/.onomy`, if you have changed it then you need add `--home` flag to `onomyd` command whenever you use it.
 If you are using the default path then its optional.